KyNorthstar/blog/_posts/2025-01-10-Image-generators-energy-usage.md

 I respect whatever takeaways you get from reading this article, but I urge you: _never_ use this as a reason to avoid supporting small independent artists.

+It's absolute nonsesnse to say whether it's "better" to use an image generator or create an image manually.
+No one should be thinking about such things.

+The need to create is deeply human, a core part of the experience of existing as sapient.
+Thinking of art primarily as a way to make money, has destroyed what art is actually about.
+There are so many people who refuse to be creative because they are afraid they won't be good enough to make money off it!
+Art is self-expression.
+Art is an externalization of emotions.
+Art is life.

 As much as I believe no one should _need_ money to live, that's the sad reality that our Capitalist oppressors have forced upon us.
 Many communities, especially ones with a large online andor artistic presence (like furry/anime/sci-fi/etc), rely largely on the exchange of art and money to remain afloat.
 These communities are beautiful; their presence in this world must be preserved.
 If their artistic core falls, that would be a devastating loss to modern culture.

 So please, whether or not you decide to use image generators, support these beautiful communities by paying artists if you have the means to.